bc913/efcore101/Doc/Fundamentals.md

 # Fundamentals
 Some keypoints are covered here.

+## Migrations
+It provides the interaction between the data model and the database schema.
+It stores the necessary information to handle the tasks on runtime such as building queries, commands to push the data to the database, transforming database results into your objects.

+Also, when a change is made to the data model and/or the db context, EF Core has to know about that diff to handle the database operations appropriately so migration must be run after each change before proceeding.

+### How to use?
+- CLI: There are two ways to achieve:
+    1. To consume through Visual Studio Package Manager Console: Add reference to `Microsoft.EntityFrameworkCore.Tools`
+    2. `dotnet` cli:
+    ```bash
+    # Install dotnet-ef
+    dotnet tool install --global dotnet-ef
+    # Use dotnet-ef commands
+    ```
+- API: Add reference to `Microsoft.EntityFrameworkCore.Design`.

+> `Microsoft.EntityFrameworkCore.Tools` already has a dependency to the `Micsrosoft.EntityFrameworkCore.Design` package.

 ## Entity
 It can be considered as in-memory representation of the of a database record.
 The type of a **DbSet** is referred as *entity* and it is included EF Core model by default.
 It stores data and usually does not include bussiness logic in method form.